yiqiao-yin/YinsKerasNN/README.md

 ### Usage

+This package is for classification purpose only.
+The algorithm conducts an artificial neural network with 3 hidden layers.

 Inputs are the following:
 -  **x = x**: This is the explanatory variable.
 Usually it is in the form of a matrix or a data frame.
 -  **y = y**: This is the response variable, i.e. labels.
 This is usually a column of vectors.